It’s 2022 and working parents are still juggling a moving target…

 How is HIPAA and Security affected by WFH?

 With attention being divided between work and kids, it’s good to remind everyone about HIPAA guidelines and company protocols so all work documents and personal information (client or patient) remain secure.
 Remind your team to protect their computer password and work documents.
 Never leave them visible at home or in the car.
 Store sensitive information in a folder so it’s out of view.

 What if an employee’s job can’t be done remotely?

 If your employee needs to be home with their school-age children but cannot work, you cannot terminate them.
 Qualified employers subject to the Families First Coronavirus Response Act (FFRCA) can be sued by Department of Labor or by the employee if they are denied their entitled leave.
 Under the CARES ACT (part of the FFCRA), qualifying employees are eligible for up to 12 weeks paid leave at 2/3’s of their regular rate of pay.
 To qualify, the child’s school must be closed or unavailable for reasons related to COVID-19.

-MidwestHR is a leading CPEO in Illinois (certified professional employer organization).
-Our clients rely on us to manage their HR functions including payroll and tax administration, benefits management, workers’ compensation, risk management and more.
+MidwestHR is a leading Chicago PEO.
+Our clients rely on us to manage their HR functions including payroll and tax administration, outsourced employee benefits management, workers’ compensation, risk management and more.
 During the pandemic, we have also guided clients with everything from applying for the Paycheck Protection Program (PPP) to furloughing team members.
 Whether it’s a work from home policy or protocols for returning to work safely, we are here for our clients.
 Give us a call at 630-836-3000 to learn more.